 You can give online via credit or debit card using the links below.

-Donations over $2 given to Community Care or Karinya are tax deductible.
+Donations over $2 given to Community Care, Karinya or School Ministry are tax deductible.

 If you wish to give online to Syndal Baptist Church our account details are: